sandboxie-plus/Sandboxie/README.md

   * Ability to import/export sandboxes to and from 7z files
   * Integration of sandboxes into the Windows Start menu
   * A browser compatibility wizard to create templates for unsupported browsers
-  * A Vintage View mode to reproduce the graphical appearance of Sandboxie Control
+  * Vintage View mode to reproduce the graphical appearance of Sandboxie Control

 More features can be spotted by finding the sign `=` through the shortcut key Ctrl+F in the [CHANGELOG.md](./CHANGELOG.md) file.